 Many of today’s challenges demand a response from EU law.
 As the most sophisticated international organization in the world the EU deals with issues like (mass) migration, climate change and cybercrime.
-This programme gives you the tools to unlock the many fields of EU law and to critically reflect on them.
+This track of the Master's International and European Law gives you the tools to unlock the many fields of EU law and to critically reflect on them.

 This was the best choice I could possibly have madeLaura, student European Union Law Read more interviews with students